uxrocket/uxrocket.modal/README.md

-on-start       | Calls the function when modal start to get content to show on-load        | Calls the function when modal fetched and loaded to content on-close	   | Calls the function when modal is closed
+on-start       | Calls the function when modal start to get content to show on-load        | Calls the function when modal fetched and loaded to content on-close	   | Calls the function when modal is closed on-remove	   | Calls the function when modal is removed

+There are also available callbacks automatically fired when an certain event occurred.
+The callbacks can set with plugin options.

 Callback			 | &nbsp;
 -------------------- | -----